Join Us

 If you like turning analysis into decisions and decisions into hardware, we want to talk.

-Precision Mechanisms Engineer SF Bay Area
+Precision Mechanisms Engineer Oakland, CA

-We’re looking for a precision mechanisms engineer to design reliable moving systems for space telescopes that must work in vacuum, across thermal extremes, for years.
+Design reliable moving systems for space telescopes that must work in vacuum, across thermal extremes, for years.

 You will